Traits

 ...A trait looks a lot like a struct, except it's introduced by the trait

-that must be implemented by any conforming struct.
+any conforming struct.

 Adding traits to structs

-Next we need some structs that conform to the Quackable trait.
+Next, we need some structs that conform to the Quackable trait.
 Since the

 Duck and StealthCow structs above already implement the quack() method,